Canon 650D vs Fujifilm XP130

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the 650D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is considerably smaller (41 percent) than the Canon 650D.
+It is noteworthy in this context that the XP130 is splash and dust-proof, while the 650D does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP130 has a lens built in, whereas the 650D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 650D and their specifications in the Canon EF Lens Catalog.